Oxsomi/core3/docs/graphics_spec.md

 - viewportBoundsRange[1] >= 32767.
 - nonCoherentAtomSize of 0 -> 256 and has to be base2.
 - Requires UBO alignment of <=256.
+- Supported tesselation:
+  - maxTessellationControlPerVertexInputComponents, maxTessellationControlPerVertexOutputComponents, maxTessellationEvaluationInputComponents, maxTessellationEvaluationOutputComponents of 124 or higher.
+  - maxTessellationControlTotalOutputComponents of 4088 or higher.
+  - maxTessellationControlPerPatchOutputComponents of 120 or higher.
+  - maxTessellationGenerationLevel of 64 or higher.
+  - maxTessellationPatchSize of 32 or higher.

 ### Extensions